rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 As noted in Section 4.2 of {{RTCWebSecurity}}, an attacker may use ICE as a way to send unsolicited network traffic to specific endpoints.
-While this is not specific to mDNS hostname candidates, it makes this attack simpler when targeting devices with well-known mDNS names.
+While this is not specific to mDNS hostname candidates, this technique makes it easier to target devices with well-known mDNS names. targeting devices with well-known mDNS names.

 As noted in {{processing}}, ICE agents may decide to not resolve mDNS names, for